 - All financial aid combined may not exceed your Cost of Attendance.

-- You must be matriculated in a degree program at Centenary University in order to receive any financial aid other than Alternative Loans.
+- You must be matriculated in a degree program at Centenary University in order to receive any financial aid other than private loans.
 (Note that some certificate program students also qualify).
 Matriculated means that you are admitted to and enrolled in a degree or applicable certificate program.

 - Generally, students must be enrolled at least half-time (6 credits per semester) to qualify for aid.
 Exceptions are the Federal Pell Grant.

 Scholarships & Grants

 Scholarships and grants are considered gift aid.
 Always accept scholarships and grants offered to you first.
 Scholarship and grant money do not need to be paid back, therefore; this type of aid provides the best benefit to a student.
 Scholarships and grants are offered by Centenary University, the federal government, New Jersey state and private organizations.
 University-sponsored scholarships and grants are awarded to students based on academic merit, service to the community, talent, special activities, and financial need.
 Check out our Scholarships and Grants webpage for detailed information on scholarships and grants.

 Work study is a subsidized work program and funding can come from the federal government or Centenary for students who meet the general eligibility criteria and exhibit financial need on their FAFSA.
 This type of financial aid is a work program where funds can be earned if a student obtains an authorized job either on or off-campus.
 Check out our Student Employment page for detailed information on work study.

 Student loans offered by the federal government allow students to borrow additional funds to finance their education.
 Federal student loans provide student with favorable, low interest rates and flexible repayment terms.
 Check out our Loans page for detailed information on federal student loans.